The Post-Covid World

 Recreational topics, including guitar and Pilates, also saw a spike, highlighting how online learning’s potential extends beyond traditional education and professional development.

 In April 2020, online learning startup Coursera introduced CourseMatch, which pairs university course catalogs with Coursera classes to identify which online curricula best matches existing on-campus offerings.
 Coursera also reported significant growth in enrollment in its Coursera for Campus, with more than 3,000 colleges and universities joining the program.
+Revenue at the company was up by 59% in 2020, reaching $293.5M.

 Though the promise of edtech continues to be widely touted, the pandemic has illustrated the wide disparities in education, and how access to remote instruction is a luxury for many.
 Children from disadvantaged backgrounds are disproportionately affected: students of color are projected be 6 to 12 months behind in math, compared with 4 to 8 months for white students; in fall 2020, engagement in online math class dropped by 16% for low-income students (a decrease from 41% in the spring), compared to 2% for high-income kids, per McKinsey.